Dosage Form: tablet

 Each tablet, for oral administration, contains either 50 mg or 250 mg of Primidone.
 In addition, each tablet contains the following inactive ingredients: lactose monohydrate, acacia, methylcellulose, magnesium stearate, and sodium starch glycolate.

 Primidone raises electro- or chemoshock seizure thresholds or alters seizure patterns in experimental animals.
 The mechanism(s) of Primidone’s antiepileptic action is not known.

 Primidone per se has anticonvulsant activity as do its two metabolites, phenobarbital and phenylethylmalonamide (PEMA).
 In addition to its anticonvulsant activity, PEMA potentiates the anticonvulsant activity of phenobarbital in experimental animals.

-Primidone tablets, USP, used alone or concomitantly with other anticonvulsants, are indicated in the control of grand mal, psychomotor, and focal epileptic seizures.
+Primidone, used alone or concomitantly with other anticonvulsants, is indicated in the control of grand mal, psychomotor, and focal epileptic seizures.
 It may control grand mal seizures refractory to other anticonvulsant therapy.

 The abrupt withdrawal of antiepileptic medication may precipitate status epilepticus.
 The therapeutic efficacy of a dosage regimen takes several weeks before it can be assessed.

 Suicidal Behavior and Ideation

 Antiepileptic drugs (AEDs), including Primidone, increase the risk of suicidal thoughts or behavior in patients taking these drugs for any indication.
 Patients treated with any AED for any indication should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.